huggingface/hub-docs/tasks/src/text-to-image/about.md

 ### Architecture Industry

 Architects can utilise the models to construct an environment based out on the requirements of the floor plan.
 This can also include the furniture that has to be placed in that environment.

+## Task Variants

+You can contribute variants of this task [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/text-to-image/about.md).

+## Inference

+You can add a small snippet [here](https://github.com/huggingface/hub-docs/blob/main/tasks/src/text-to-image/about.md) that shows how to infer with `text-to-image` models.

 ## Useful Resources
 - [MinImagen - Build Your Own Imagen Text-to-Image Model](https://www.assemblyai.com/blog/minimagen-build-your-own-imagen-text-to-image-model/)